diorcety/-armabrute_opencl/readme.txt

 armabrut_opencl requires ATI/Nvidia GPU or any CPU that at least supports OpenCL 1.1.
 For Radeon, all 5xxx, 6xxx, 7xxx are supported.
 No 4xxx !
-You also need to have OpenCL Runtime for your card installed or it will fallback to CPU !
+You also need to have OpenCL Runtime for your card installed.
-You need to put brute_opencl.cl  in same directory as .exe/.dll

 Also you are able pause brute by spacebar pressed in the console